 - Repair broken ends, corners or edges of boards by using the appropriate species of wood and matching the grain pattern.

-- Weakened floorboards can be strengthened by fixing a length of new board to the underside, or running new battens underneath for support, screwed to the boards on either side.
+- Weakened floorboards can be strengthened by fixing a length of new board to the underside, or running new battens underneath for support.

 - Allow new timber to acclimatise before use so that shrinkage is minimised after laying.